 What’s the Difference Between a Window Frame and a Window Trim?

-There’s a major distinction between the window frame and the window trim, as they are two different parts of a window.
-When you have a replacement window and remove the old window, the trim stays attached to the wall and surrounds the window opening.
+replacement window and remove the old window, the trim stays attached to the wall and surrounds the window opening.

 Window seals the window and wall together on both the interior and exterior of a home or building.
 However, exterior window trim is often made with a different material than interior window trim.
-This is because outside window trim has to withstand the elements, so it needs to be a durable, strong, and long-lasting—common exterior trim material includes solid wood, vinyl, metal, or stucco.
-Interior window trim, on the other hand, can be made with different materials that don’t need to withstand the elements, such as composite, MDF (medium-density fiberboard), or wood.
+This is because outside window trim has to withstand the elements, so it needs to be a durable, strong, and long-lasting—common exterior trim material includes solid wood windows, vinyl windows,

 Aesthetically, window trim is a beautiful aspect of a home’s interior and exterior design, and serves as a key element to the overall character and style of the architecture.
 Many window trim styles exist—each with its own unique characteristics.